axonops/async-python-cassandra/docs/why-async-wrapper.md

 Until someone writes a true async Cassandra driver from scratch (massive undertaking), this wrapper provides the best available solution for async Python applications that need Cassandra.

-Is it "polishing a turd"?
-Perhaps.
-But when you need to integrate Cassandra with FastAPI or any async framework, a polished interface that doesn't block your event loop is infinitely better than the alternatives.
+While the underlying architecture remains thread-based, this wrapper provides essential compatibility for async applications.
+When you need to integrate Cassandra with FastAPI or any async framework, having an interface that doesn't block your event loop is crucial for maintaining application responsiveness.

 ## References